ygorcosta/wedeploy.com/ui/src/pages/tutorials/data-js/add-files.md

 Now that we have the sample files, we can setup our data container.

 First go to `tutorial-data-js` and create a directory named `data`.
-Inside of that directory, we will create a container.json file and a api.json file.
+Inside of that directory, we will create a container.json file and an api.json file.

 ###### Container.json